Table of Contents

 Conclusion

-By combining Pester for targeted, detailed tests with PSRule for broader compliance checks, you create a more resilient, comprehensive testing suite for your Azure Bicep modules.
-This pipeline ensures your modules are not only configured correctly but also align with industry and organizational standards.
+Combining Pester for detailed unit tests with PSRule for compliance checks provides a robust testing suite for your Azure Bicep modules.
+This integration ensures your modules are reliable, properly configured, and adhere to industry and organizational standards.